master-technology/AssetManagerStudio/README.md

-# UnrealLauncher
+# Asset Manager Studio
-The Unreal Launcher for the rest of us...
+The Launcher for Unreal for the rest of us...

 ## Supporting
 - Linux